kpumuk/blog-dmytro/content/posts/20240227200845-on-reproducible-docker-images/index.md

 FROM registry.docker.com/library/ruby@sha256:b449d4b89ee333695ee200da962aa260f3870a5a61290761a7cfb6b10791603c AS base
 ```

-## Bonus: Deploying Ruby 3.3.0 on ARM64
+## Bonus: deploying Ruby 3.3.0 on ARM64

-If you are tried to use Ruby 3.3.0 to deploy a Ruby on Rails application, you might have been greeted with a crash:
+If you have tried to use Ruby 3.3.0 to deploy a Ruby on Rails application, you might have been greeted with a crash:

 ```text
  => ERROR [linux/arm64 build 6/6] RUN SECRET_KEY_BASE_DUMMY=1 ./bin/rails assets:precompile                                                                     0.3s